Walmart cashier steps in after nail salon refuses woman with cerebral palsy

 Together, the two picked out some polish and relaxed in the seating area at Subway, where Harris went to work.

-It was a simple act of patience and kindness that’s still making Peters smile.
+It was a simple act of patience and kindness that’s still making Angela smile.

 Harris has no qualms with the nail salon, but she hopes her actions inspire others to treat people with disabilities the way they would want to be treated themselves.

 “I told her she’s a blessing to us, to anybody, not just me.
-She makes me look at life and appreciate it much more than, you know, what I have been,” Harris said.
+She makes me look at life and appreciate it much more than, you know, what I have been,” Harris added.

-To check out Peters’ business, stop by Collette’s Vintage and Antique Mall on Wednesday through Friday or the Davison Farmer’s Market on Saturdays.
+To check out Angela’s business, stop by Collette’s Vintage and Antique Mall on Wednesday through Friday or the Davison Farmer’s Market on Saturdays.
 It’s called Heavenly Poems For You.

 CNN Wire contributed to this article.